 Transferring nodes to the new conference in these cases may be done in one of two ways.
 The GCC-Conference-Transfer primitive may be used to command each of the nodes to disconnect from the current conference and join the new conference.
 This, of course, can only be done if the new conference is not locked, and if the requesting node had Transfer privilege for the previous conference (or was the convener of the previous conference).
 Alternatively, the GCC-Conference-Invite primitive could be used to invite the directly connected nodes to the new conference.
-Typically this would be done after disconnecting these nodes from the previous conference.
 If there were more nodes originally present than the directly connected nodes, it is the responsibility of the directly connected nodes, recursively, to invite the nodes directly connected to them into the new conference.
 That is, the invitations would propagate through the hierarchy of physically connected nodes.
 Nodes would typically do this; however, there is no assurance that this action would be taken.
 For this reason, the use of GCC-Conference-Transfer is a safer mechanism in the cases where it can be performed.